-3.3 Identifying Archetype and Characterizing Intensity of Distributional Concerns: The (x, y)-Score
+4.4 Identifying Archetype and Characterizing Intensity of Distributional Concerns: The (x, y)-Score

-This subsection describes a method to identify archetype and to characterize intensity of distributional preferences at the individual level and a procedure to represent the type-intensity distribution graphically.
+This subsection describes a method to identify the archetype and to characterize the intensity of the distributional preference of a subject based on her choices in the symmetric basic version of the test.
+It then proposes a procedure to represent the type-intensity distribution of a given subject pool graphically.

 Step 1 (Consistency Check): As argued above an individual whose preferences satisfy strict m-monotonicity has at most one switch from Right to Left (and no switch in the other direction) in each of the two tables.
-Step 1 is to eliminate all subjects that fail this basic consistency check (in an implementation of the symmetric basic version of the test - see Section 6 for details - less than 5% of the subjects failed the consistency check).
+Step 1 is to eliminate all subjects that fail this basic consistency check (in an implementation of the symmetric basic version of the test - see Section 5 for details - less than 5% of the subjects failed the consistency check).